-There is a strong choral traditional at the school, which varies from the more specialist chapel choir to the annual house singing competition.
+There is a strong choral tradition at the school, which varies from the more specialist chapel choir to the annual house singing competition.
 In addition, there are a number of chamber music groups which rehearse and perform regularly.

 There is a full music programme throughout each year, with at least one concert a week, including weekly lunchtime concerts, which are open to the general public.
 There are also the major school concerts, including our Choral Society Concert each spring term, as well as an annual rock night.
 We hold concerts across a range of prestigious London venues such as St James’ Piccadilly, St Paul’s Cathedral and Westminster Abbey.
 Our chapel choir also recently toured Paris and Rome.

 The Music Department is housed in a stunning £3 million music school, designed by Eric Parry, R.A. and completed in November 2005.
 This state-of-the-art building includes a fine recital hall, a 100-seat auditorium with sweeping views across the school playing fields to the sports pavilion.

 There are three dedicated academic teaching rooms, one of which houses a suite of Apple iMacs with Logic Pro 9 and Sibelius 7.
 There is a multi-track recording studio running Logic Pro 9 on an Apple Mac Pro computer with the options of recording both from a live room and the recital hall.
 We also have a separate radio station running an ENCO DAD broadcast system.